 The polymerase chain reaction and other approaches to the amplification of DNA/RNA are being used increasingly for ILT diagnosis.
-In addition to being very sensitive and not requiring prior isolation and growth of the virus in vitro, these techniques provide DNA that can be analysed to provide additional information to identify strains and to help put them into epidemiological and phylogenetic contexts (Guy and Garcia, 2008).
+In addition to being very sensitive and not requiring prior isolation and growth of the virus, these techniques provide DNA that can be analysed to provide additional information to identify strains and to help put them into epidemiological and phylogenetic contexts (Guy and Garcia, 2008).
 Multiplex PCRs have been developed to detect ILTV and other avian viruses simultaneously (Tadese et al., 2007; Rashid et al., 2009; Mahmoudian et al., 2011) whilst real-time PCRs permit quantification of ILTV (Callison et al., 2007) and provide DNA for restriction-fragment analysis (Creelan et al., 2006) or sequencing.
 PCR can also be used to detect ILTV in formalin-fixed, paraffin-embedded tissues (Humberd et al., 2002).
 Real-time PCRs have also been developed using minor groove binder technology (Corney et al., 2010; McMenamy et al., 2011) and compared with a loop-mediated isothermal amplification assay (Ou et al., 2012).
 PCRs are also used for purity testing of avian viral vaccines (Ottiger, 2010).

 Electron microscopy (EM) can be used to demonstrate the presence of virus particles in tracheal scrapings or exudate.
-EM is relatively insensitive compared to virus isolation, requiring 103.5/0.1ml of infectious virus (Hughes and Jones, 1988).
+EM is relatively insensitive compared to virus isolation, requiring 103.5/0.1 ml of infectious virus (Hughes and Jones, 1988).
 However, it is a rapid test and has the advantage of not being unduly hindered by the presence of bacterial contamination or other viruses (Williams et al., 1994).

 Immunofluorescent or immunoperoxidase staining of viral proteins may be performed either directly or indirectly using specific polyclonal or monoclonal antibodies.
 Tests may be performed on acetone-fixed tracheal scrapes or cryostat sections.
 The same methodology may be used to confirm the identity of viral isolates.
 Although both tests are typically less sensitive than virus isolation, they are quick to perform, giving a result in a matter of hours.
-Immunoperoxidase staining may be more sensitive than immunofluoresence, and has the added advantage of not requiring fluorescent microscope facilities (Guy et al., 1992; Abbas and Andreasen, 1996).
+Immunoperoxidase staining may be more sensitive than immunofluorescence and has the added advantage of not requiring fluorescent microscope facilities (Guy et al., 1992; Abbas and Andreasen, 1996).

 Agar gel immunodiffusion (AGID) may also be used to detect virus directly in tracheal samples, or alternatively in infected CAMs or cell cultures following initial amplification in the laboratory.
 Lines of precipitation (reactions of identity) are observed between a central well containing hyperimmune antiserum and peripheral wells containing ILTV antigen.
-AGID is relatively cheap and straightforward to perform, but is less sensitive than isolation techniques (York and Fahey, 1988) due to the greater amount of virus required to yield a positive result.
+AGID is relatively cheap and straightforward to perform but is less sensitive than isolation techniques (York and Fahey, 1988) due to the greater amount of virus required to yield a positive result.

 The observation of classical Cowdry type A intranuclear inclusion bodies in epithelial cells on histological examination of haematoxylin and eosin-stained tracheal sections may be used to diagnose ILT (OIE, 2000b).
-However, the reading of histology is a specialised task and requires the availability of appropriate facilities for preparation and cutting of sections.
+However, the reading of histology is a specialized task and requires the availability of appropriate facilities for preparation and cutting of sections.
 While the specificity of histopathology is high, the sensitivity tends to be low relative to virus isolation (Guy et al., 1992; Abbas and Andreasen, 1996).